 - Decision Testing.

-Answer: Positive testing is when tester puts in a valid input and expects some action to be completed in accordance with the specification whereas a negative test is when you put in an invalid input and receives errors.
+Positive testing is when a tester puts in a valid input and expects some action to be completed in accordance with the specification.

 - Deadlines (Testing, Release)